Saxman, Alaska

 Saxman (Lingít: T’èesh Ḵwáan Xagu) is a town on Revillagigedo Island in Ketchikan Gateway Borough in southeastern Alaska, United States.
-At the 2010 census the population was 411, down from 431 in 2000.
+As of the 2020 census, Saxman had a population of 384.

+Saxman is the headquarters of the Organized Village of Saxman, a federally recognized tribe of Tlingit Native Americans.

 The city of Ketchikan lies just to its northwest.

 Geography

 Saxman is located at (55.320557, -131.598364).

 According to the United States Census Bureau, the city has a total area of 2.5 km2, all land.

 Demographics

 Saxman first appeared on the 1900 U.S. Census as an unincorporated village.
 It formally incorporated in 1930.